Meenakshi

-Meenakshi மீனாக்ஷி, (मीनाक्षि; also spelled as Minakshi; also known as ISO, ISO and ISO) is a Hindu goddess.
-She is the tutelary deity of Madurai and is considered a form of the goddess Parvati.
-She is the divine consort of Sundareśvarar, a form of Shiva and the sister of Aḻagar, a form of Vishnu.
-She finds mention in literature as the queen of the ancient Madurai-based Pandya kingdom, and is later deified.
-The goddess is also extolled by Adi Shankara as Shri Vidya.
+Meenakshi (also spelt as Minakshi or ISO, and also known as ISO, and ISO) is a Hindu goddess.
+She is considered as a form of the goddess Parvati, and is the tutelary deity of Madurai.
+Along with Kamakshi (Kanchipuram), and Visalakshi (Varanasi), she is considered as one of the three avatars of Adi Shakti.
+She is represented as the divine consort of Sundaresvarar, a form of Shiva, and the sister of Alagar, a form of Vishnu.

-She is mainly worshipped in India where she has a major temple devoted to her known as the Meenakshi Temple in Madurai, Tamil Nadu.
-Meenakshi, Kamakshi, and Visalakshi are considered the three Shakti forms of the goddess Parvati.
+Meenakshi finds mention in Tamil literature as the warrior queen of the ancient Pandya kingdom, and was later deified.
+She is mainly worshipped in South India, and has a major temple devoted to her in Madurai.
+She is usually portrayed with a raised right hand holding a lotus, on which sits a green parrot, while her left hand hangs by her side.
+Meenakshi Tirukalyanam, the marriage of Meenakshi and Shiva is celebrated as a major festival.
+She was also extolled as Shri Vidya by Adi Shankara.

 Etymology

 ISO is a Sanskrit term meaning 'fish-eyed', derived from the words ISO 'fish' and ISO 'eye'.
-She was also known by the Tamil name ISO 'fish-eyed one', mentioned in early historical account as a fierce, unmarried goddess as Meenakshi.
+She was mentioned in early Tamil literature as ISO meaning 'fish-eyed one' in Tamil.
 She is also known by the Tamil name ISO or ISO (lit. 'the mother with the beautiful fish eyes').
-According to another theory, the name of the goddess literally means 'rule of the fish', derived from the Tamil words ISO 'fish' and ISO 'rule'.
+The name of might also mean "rule of the fish", derived from the Tamil words meen ('fish') and aatchi ('rule'), denoting the fish signage on the flag used by the Pandyas.

 Various meanings of this appellation have been suggested, including that she was originally a goddess of the fisher-folk, that her eyes are "large and brilliant" like that of a fish, or that she has "long and slender" eyes shaped like the body of a fish.
 Another interpretation is that the name is based on the belief that the fish never close their eyes: the goddess similarly never stops watching over her devotees.
 Yet another interpretation states that the name is based on the ancient belief that the fish feed their young by merely looking at them; the goddess supposedly supports her devotees by merely glancing at them.
-There are the three avatars of Adi Shakti: Vishalakshi in the north, Kamakshi and Meenakshi in the south.

 Texts

-Several great hymns on the goddess were composed in the early modern period by many saints and scholars, including the famous Neelakanta Dikshita.
-The stotram Meenakshi Pancharatnam (Five Jewels of Meenakshi) is an incantation to Meenakshi that was composed by Adi Shankara (8th century CE).
-Though Meenakshi does not directly appear in the stotram Lalita Sahasranama, there is a reference to her in the line Vaktralakṣmī parīvāha calan mīnābha ocanā (She who has the face of Lakshmi and has fish-like eyes in the river of her face).
+Meenakshi Pancharatnam (five jewels of Meenakshi) is an incantation to Meenakshi composed by Adi Shankara (8th century CE).
+Though Meenakshi does not directly appear in the Lalita Sahasranama, there is a reference to her in the line Vaktralakṣmī parīvāha calan mīnābha ocanā (She who has the face of Lakshmi and has fish-like eyes in the river of her face).
+Several hymns to the goddess were composed in the early modern period by many saints and scholars such as Neelakanta Dikshitar.
+Tamil literature portrays Meenakshi as the intersection of domesticity and divinity.

-One Tamil poem/song (Tamilpillai) portrays Meenakshi as the intersection of domesticity and divinity:The great Shiva with the metel flower / Wanders through the courtyard of space / Destroying your work again and again / And then he comes before you. // You never get angry. / Every day you just pick up the vessels.